cansik/seqosc/README.md

 # seqosc
 Sequencer for OSC to record and playback OSC messages.
+The idea of this project is to create a very lightweight OSC sequencer.